daovorge/GADS-22-NYC/16_Recommendation_Systems/README.md

 #####Books

+* Doing Data Science by Cathy O'Neil & Rachel Schutt.
+Has a chapter of recommendation systems.
 * Pattern Recognition and Machine Learning by Christophter Bishop
 * A good statistics book: Mathematical Statistics and Data Analysis by John A. Rice